seven1m/onebody-help/documents/README.md

 # Documents

-You can also provide documents for download for members of your community.
-You can use this function to share sermon notes, administrative templates, pdf's - any sort of document you can think of!
+You can provide documents for download by members of your community.
+You can use this function to share sermon notes, study questions, administrative templates, pdf's - any sort of document you can think of!

 >  **Note** In order to upload documents, a member must have the *Manage Documents* permission.